 It’s good to make sure that your pool cue tip is in good shape, it should be shaped in a dime to a nickel radius shape.
 The tip can be shaped using a tip shaper tool that’s also on the market and easy to get you can find it in the buyer’s guide in the main menu.

 Please make sure to take proper notice of the tip and how worn out it may be, if it’s super low and needs to be changed then your best option will be to just change it and not try to repair it back to life, you won’t get the same feeling from it one the tip is been fully worn out.

 A new tip will need to be reshaped after a month of constantly using it on a daily bases, the more the cue tip is been used to play the cue ball the more misshaped it will get.
 However, if you don’t use your cue as much you won’t have to reshape the tip as often.

-Its a fact that following these steps on how to maintain a Pool Cue Stick will definitely let you cue stick not just last longer but play better as well.
-These are steps that I myself tend to follow every month to keep my pool cue stick in tip-top shape, most pro-players of the game will do monthly maintenance on the cue stick as well.
+It’s a fact that following these steps on how to maintain a Pool Cue Stick will definitely let your cue stick not just last longer but play better as well.
+These are steps that I myself tend to follow every month to keep my pool cue stick in tip-top shape, most pro players of the game will do monthly maintenance on the cue stick as well.